attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_php_env/README.md

     extension=php_curl.dll

-You may now proceeed to the "Configuring Apache to Access the SDK" section of [PHP Server Guide](#!/guide/server_php).
+You may now proceed to the "Configuring Apache to Access the SDK" section of [PHP Server Guide](#!/guide/server_php).

 Example of Installing Apache, PHP and cURL on Ubuntu
 ---